Designing a Form

 - Maximum length of a field Code: 20 characters

-- Click on "Done" when you finish defining the Properties of the field to add it to the Form.
+- Click on "Done" to add the field to the Form.

 - Click on "x" to close the fields tab and click on "+" to reveal it again.

-- To add a new field click on "+" to reveal the fields tab and click on the field to add it.
+- To add a new field click on "+" to reveal the Fields palette and click on the field to add it.